awwright/http-progress/draft-wright-http-patch-byterange.md

 One technique would be to use a 1xx interim response to indicate a location where the partial upload is being stored.
 If PUT request is interrupted, the client can make PATCH requests to this temporary, non-atomic location to complete the upload.
 When the last part is uploaded, the original interrupted PUT request will appear.

+## Splicing and Binary Diff

+Operations more complicated than standard filesystem operations are out of scope for this media type.
+A feature of byte range patch is an upper limit on the complexity of applying the patch.
+In contrast, prepending, splicing, replace, or other complicated file operations could potentially require the entire file on disk be rewritten.

 # Security Considerations

 ## Unallocated ranges

-The byterange media type technically permits writes to offsets beyond the bound of the file.
-This may have behavior not be predictable by the user.
+A byterange patch may permit writes to offsets beyond the end of the resource.
+This may have non-obvious behavior.

 Servers will normally only allow patch ranges to start inside or at the immediate end of the representation.
 Servers supporting sparse files MUST NOT return uninitialized memory or storage contents.
 Uninitialized regions may be initialized prior to executing the sparse write, or this may be left to the filesystem if it can guarantee this behavior.

+At the same time, servers should not automatically write to disk to fill in large unallocated ranges.
+If supported, unallocated ranges should be optimized away at the storage layer.
+Otherwise, servers should treat the write the same as a write by the client, and return an error if necessary.

 ## Document Size Hints